 Validity and Reliability

 The Consciousness Quotient Inventory was developed through 18 studies across 17 years (2003–2020).
 The CQ-i scores provide standardized ratings using the already familiar style of the Intelligence Quotient and Emotional Quotient (mean = 100).
 Per the American Psychological Classification, the CQ-i is a Level B test.
-For additional data regarding the CQ-i validity, reliability, and psychometric properties, please visit the CQ-i Research section.
+For additional data regarding the CQ-i validity, reliability, and psychometric properties, please visit the Research Papers Archive.

-If you are a student, researcher, trainer or educator and you want to use the CQ-i in your activities, please create an account using the user icon at the top menu, and send us the licensing request through the platform ("Add a New Research" section).
-The testing platform allows you to get a license (free or paid), manage participants, send invitations by email, monitor the online completion status, input data from the paper-pencil assessment, and export the dataset with the standardized scores.
+If you are a student, researcher, trainer or educator and you want to use the CQ-i in your activities, please create an account using the user icon at the top menu.
+The testing platform allows you to get a license (free or paid), manage participants, send invitations by email, monitor the online completion status, input data from the paper-pencil assessment, and export the study dataset.

 We created essential items for a variety of post-conventional styles of being conscious/alive.
 The response scale, with six degrees, allowed us to observe the emergence of some psychological features, even in conventional stages.
 This comes from the observation that many post-conventional styles of being may be accessed even in conventional stages, as peak experiences.
 What differentiates the stages is the habituation of these skills or capacities, which may be measured by the CQ-i response scale.